oVirt/terraform-provider-ovirt/CONTRIBUTING.md

 ## Submitting your PR

 From here it's simple: push to your fork and submit a PR on GitHub.
-Follow the description there and we'll review your change in short order.
+Follow the description there, and we'll review your change in short order.

-## Backporting

-There is an automated process for backporting changes to the v1 branch for the benefit of the OpenShift Installer.
-This process will create a pull request, which you then have to merge.
-If multiple commits have made it into the main branch, only the first commit will be automatically be cherry-picked.

-In some cases when workflow files have been updated, the cherry-pick process may fail and a user with administrative permissions may have to manually cherry-pick the changes.